ruffythepirate/sql-apply/README.md

 Is this difficult?
 I don't know, perhaps it is.
 We'll find out.
 At least I'll start and see where I land.
 This is still a young project, so don't hesitate to report Issues if you find them or to come with suggestion on how this could be done better.
 As a first step it's expected to support postgres, in later stages there's no reason why functionality can't be extended to support other SQL databases.

+## Installation

+This project is published at npmjs [here](https://www.npmjs.com/package/sql-apply).
+You can install it using `npm i -S sql-apply`.

 ## Limitations

 This project currently uses `IF NOT EXISTS` syntax which means it's only compatible with Postgres 9.1 and upward.